53 Best Healthy Low Carb Snack Ideas and Recipes

 Stay within your macros while satisfying your cravings for something savory and crunchy with these protein tortilla chips.
 Enjoy with your favorite low-carb dip, or on their own.

 This snack contains 20 grams of protein and just 3 grams of net carbs per serving.
 Now you can indulge without the guilt.

 Protein: 6 g; Fat: 13 g; Fiber: 3 g; Net Carbs: 5 g; Calories: 160

 Nuts are a great low-carb choice whether or not you’re on a low-carb eating regimen.
 Most types of nuts are loaded with nutrients that can help lower the risk of heart disease, as well as promote healthy digestion.

-If you’re a nut lover, you’ll love this pistachio-almond combo that is a good source of fiber and healthy fats.
+If you’re a nut lover, you’ll love this no-shell roasted and salted snack.
+Pistachios are a good source of fiber and healthy fats.
 They help increase the number of good bacteria in the gut, promoting better digestion.

 Low Carb Snacks Recipes

 Protein: 6 g; Fat: 3 g; Fiber: 0 g; Net Carbs: 0 g; Calories: 54